Key Takeaways

 Going through a divorce can be a stressful experience that can result in anxiety for both adults and children.
 If you or a loved one is navigating divorce-related anxiety, know that help is available.
 There are mental health professionals who are specifically trained in the emotional impacts of divorce.

 With Rula, you can use our matching tool to connect with a therapist who can meet your unique needs.
 In just a few minutes, you can match with a therapist who accepts your insurance and specializes in divorce anxiety.
-With our diverse network of providers, you can begin therapy as early as this week in a convenient online setting.
+With our diverse network of providers, you can begin therapy as soon as tomorrow in a convenient online setting.

 More From Rula